DarioCepele/TravelAPI-S2i/readme.md

 ## Usage

-To use the "Meditation Api," follow these simple steps:
+To use the "Travel Api," follow these simple steps:

 1.Make API requests to create, retrieve, update, or delete person and product.